 The Framework is supported by government initiatives that focus on improving health and the delivery of health services.
-Provincially, these initiatives include Improving Health Together: A Policy Framework for Chronic Disease Prevention and Management in Newfoundland and Labrador, the Provincial Wellness Plan, the Poverty Reduction Strategy, the Recreation and Sport Strategy and the Healthy Aging Policy Framework.
-It also complements the work being done nationally in the areas of cancer prevention and care through the Canadian Strategy for Cancer Control, currently being implemented by the Canadian Partnership Against Cancer.
+Provincially, these initiatives include actions identified in the Way Forward vision document, such as adopting a Health-in-All-Policies approach, as well as cancer-related actions noted in the Chronic Disease Action Plan.
+Other provincial policy frameworks that support cancer control include: Improving Health Together: A Policy Framework for Chronic Disease Prevention and Management in Newfoundland and Labrador, the Provincial Wellness Plan, the Poverty Reduction Strategy, the Recreation and Sport Strategy and the Healthy Aging Policy Framework.
+Furthermore, the Framework complements the work being done nationally in the areas of cancer prevention and care through the Canadian Strategy for Cancer Control, currently being implemented by the Canadian Partnership Against Cancer.
 The Framework also supports the efforts of other organizations, health professionals and community-based agencies and their volunteers involved in the many aspects of cancer prevention and control.